Floyd M. Riddick: Career and death

 After moving to Washington, D.C., he first worked as a statistical analyst for the FERA, and then for the Resettlement Administration.
 He then continued his congressional research interests, as an instructor of political science at American University from 1936 to 1939.
 He then received a position as an editor of the Congressional Daily for Congressional Intelligence, Inc., from 1939 to 1943.
 From 1943 to 1947, he edited the Legislative Daily for the U.S. Chamber of Commerce.
 He was then invited to establish a "Daily Digest," in the Congressional Record.
 From 1947 to 1951, he was Senate editor of "Daily Digest", a synopsis of Congressional events which continues as a handy guide to the daily Record.
 He then joined the office of the parliamentarian, where he worked for 24 years.
 His work has appeared in the American Political Science Review and Western Political Quarterly.
 From 1951 to 1964, Riddick served as the Assistant Senate Parliamentarian.
 Floyd M. Riddick succeeded Charles L. Watkins as the Senate Parliamentarian in 1964, and held that position until 1974.
+During this time, he was also a key player in the development of the first collegiate-level Model United States Senate at Stetson University, serving as their first Parliamentarian who also urged real senators and house representatives he knew from his career to attend as guest speakers.
 As parliamentarian emeritus, he remained as a consultant to the United States Senate Committee on Rules and Administration.
 Floyd M. Riddick died in Santa Fe, New Mexico at age 91, on January 25, 2000.